 A long time ago I lived in South Florida.
-Every Friday one of my workmates and I headed to Little Havana for lunch.
-There was only one choice on the menu at the little place we always went to, Cuban Sanwiches.
+Every Friday one of my workmates and I headed to a Cuban restaurant for lunch.
+There was only one choice on the menu at the little place we always went to – Cuban Sandwiches.
 There are no Cuban Restaurants in Utah (at least as far as I know), so I sometimes recreate my Florida Friday Lunch by making unauthentic Cuban Sandwiches.
 You can’t really make authentic Cuban Sandwiches without authentic Cuban bread, but these work in a pinch:

 Start with some plain old seeded hot dog buns sliced diagonally